AntonioLunardi/Loan-Classification-Prediction-Competition-Case/README.md

 Features present in the bank data frame are customers's gender, marital status, level of education, number of dependents, income, loan amount, credit history and others.

 ## Content
-This dateset was downloaded from AV website for practicing the eligibility of granting Home loan.For further details please visit the website. https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement.
+This dateset was downloaded from AV website for practicing the eligibility of granting home loan.
+For further details please visit the website. https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement.

 ## Methodology